10 Top Tips for Training for Your First Marathon

 Tip 3: Find a training buddy

-It can get lonesome training for a marathon on your own.
+It can get lonesome training on your own.
 Long runs, go on forever and it can be tempting to quit early if you’re feeling a tad tired and the weather is terrible.

-Then as your experience, distance and stamina increases, running with a friend, or family member can really help with motivation, to get out the door, commit to training and completing your runs.
+Running with a friend, or family member can really help with motivation, to get out the door, commit to training and completing hard runs.

 Find running buddies that will run all or part of your long runs with you, or to act as an ‘accountability partner’ to keep you on track.

 Tip 4: Run in All Weathers

 Winter 2018 we trained in some bitter horrendous weather, then VLM marathon day it was a scorcher!
 You have no idea what the weather will be like on the day.